erikaduan/textbook_notes/building_raps_with_r/raps_part_1_7.md

 }

 # When print_count_table_section() is executed inside a code chunk with
-# echo: false and output: asis, the subheading and table is outputted when the
+# echo: false and output: asis, only the subheading and table are outputted when
-# notebook is rendered.
+# the notebook is rendered.

 # output: asis allows us to output literal R Markdown code (without rendering)
 ```